Portraits and Commissions

 Portraits from life or photos?
 In a perfect world I would always paint from life.
-Unfortunately because people are so busy or live so far away that I often end up painting from photographs.
-My preference is to take my own photos whenever possible.
+Unfortunately, because people are so busy or live so far away that I often end up painting from photographs.
+My preference is to take my own photos whenever I can.
 I know what a “good” portrait photograph needs to look like and I can only work from them.
 Photos need clear images; must not be over exposed; too dark; too many objects etc. etc. – I’m sure you undertsnad!

 I honestly believe that my psychology background helps me to identify that “something” special that everyone has within them.
 It’s a challenge but I try very hard to capture that “something” in my paintings.